Cypho-Dyas/tesmith_portolio/1 - Covid Data Analysis/README.md

 Each table was subsequently saved into a Comma Separated Values (CSV) file and saved to a public folder on my personal computer to be loaded into my PostgreSQL server.

+## Exploratory Data Analysis in PostgreSQL

+The data was explored using the PostgreSQL RDBMS.
+A copy of the code can be found here: